 Life interruptus … That destroyer of time and waster of energy.

 David Rockefeller would maintain his schedule no matter what.
 If he scheduled that a meeting would last for one hour, then it would last for one hour.
-When that hour was up, the meeting was over.
+No more.
+His time was his own — and he did not waste it.

 Eliminating life interruptus is difficult to do …